Decentralized State-Dependent Markov Chain Synthesis with an Application to Swarm Guidance: Introduction

 The paper is organized as follows.
-Section \ref{sec:background} introduces the probabilistic guidance problem formulation and the Probabilistic Guidance Algorithm.
-Section \ref{sec:somm} introduces our Markov matrix synthesis methods to converge a stationary desired density distribution.
-Section \ref{sec:results} presents several numerical simulations of swarms converging to desired distributions.
-This paper is concluded in Section \ref{sec:conclusion}.
+Section \ref{sec:DSDN} presents the consensus protocol with state-dependent weights.
+The decentralized state-dependent Markov matrix synthesis (DSMC) algorithm is introduced in Section \ref{sec:somm}.
+Section \ref{sec:background} introduces the probabilistic swarm guidance problem formulation, and presents numerical simulations of swarms converging to desired distributions.
+The paper is concluded in Section \ref{sec:conclusion}.